Costs and Definitions

 Definitions:

 An academic year is the length of time it takes to complete the equivalent of one year of training.
-The College defines this as 900 hours for all programs.
+The College defines academic year as follows:

 Enrollment Status